scripttease/gleam/notes/talk.md

 journey.
 Specifically I'd like to talk about linters, parsers, compilers and the BEAM.

+journey, Somewhere along which I decided I knew enough to consider creating a language that compiled to the beam.
+Now I'm going to share with you some of the things I learnt about what you need to know if you were to also consider doing this.
+Specifically I am going to be talking about...

 Prior to discovering Elixir I had been enthusiastically exploring Haskell, but professionally I was writing Ruby.
 Perhaps due to the combination of the functional style of problem solving and the Ruby-esc community Elixir